wptrainingteam/introduction-to-css/README.md

 **2.Using its class.**

 A single class can be used multiple times and for different elements in a single document.
 If the element to be targeted has class, you can target it using that class.
 For targeting a class in CSS you will use a dot '.' before its class name.
-Let's see how it works?
+Let's see how it works.

-Assume you have a 'p' tag with class 'text-small' which will look something like this `<p class="text-small"></p>` and you want its 'font-size' to be '12px'.
+Assume you have a 'p' tag with class 'text-small' which will look something like this `<p class="text-small">Hello World!</p>` and you want its 'font-size' to be '12px'.
 You will write it as below:

 <pre>p.text-small {
     font-size: 12px;
 }
 </pre>

-Note: here only 'p' tags with class 'text-small' will be targeted.
-If you want all the elements, no matter which they are to be targetted you will simply remove 'p' and will just use .text-small.
+Note: Here only 'p' tags with class 'text-small' will be targeted.
+If you want all the elements, no matter which they are, to be targeted you will simply remove 'p' and will just use .text-small.
+This will target all the element with class 'text-small'.

 **3.Using its ID.**